-In between, the markets have been rattled first by worries about a hard landing in China and collapsing oil prices, then by a tightening of US financial conditions as a result of a strengthening dollar and rising credit costs for weaker borrowers.
+In between, the markets have been rattled first by worries about a hard landing in China and collapsing oil prices, then a tightening of US financial conditions as a result of a strengthening dollar and rising credit costs for weaker borrowers.
 A growing proportion of the global bond market is now in negative yield territory, prompting renewed talk of deflation.
 Adding to the sense of panic has been the plunge in bank share prices in Europe – partly reversed on Wednesday – which some investors fear may indicate a far deeper malaise.

 All this is very paradoxical.
-While the emerging markets are acting as a drag on global growth, the developed world is enjoying a hugely beneficial supply shock as a result of collapsing energy prices.
+While emerging markets are acting as a drag on global growth, the developed world is enjoying a hugely beneficial supply shock as a result of collapsing energy prices.
 For the Americans, this is double-edged because energy companies are being decimated.
 Even so, the net outcome is positive thanks to the oil windfall enjoyed by households and much of the rest of the corporate sector.
 And in Europe, which lacks a comparable energy sector, the outlook is that much better.

-It is true that industry in the US is in recession.
+It is true that in the US industry is in recession.
 But the service sector is buoyant and job creation is robust, as is bank lending.
 Despite December’s quarter point interest rate hike, monetary policy is still essentially accommodative.

-Investors may be generating a bear market without the traditional accompaniment of recession.
+It is possible that investors are generating a bear market without the traditional accompaniment of recession.
 Some of the usual harbingers of recession are missing, such as an inverse yield curve.
 Yet there are also troubling grounds for thinking that the markets may be on to something.
 This is, after all, an underpowered, relatively mature recovery in the wake of the 2008 crisis.
 The problem of excess savings and deficient demand is still with us.